 As everyone who has driven a standard TR7 knows from experience, the original front brakes are rather poor to say the least.
 Especially if you drive the car a bit spirited.
 So when rebuilding 't Kreng one off the tasks was to put decent brakes up front.

 In the mid 90's the way to go without getting bankrupt was to put Princess callipers and bigger discs on the car so that was what I did.
 Stopping power was greatly improved over the original brakes but even during running in I managed to warp the discs due to overheating.
 After having them machined on the car twice within 4000 km I really got fed up with them.
 Something new had to come.

-So with the front brakes sorted for the moment I could direct my attention to the rear off the car.
+So with the front brakes sorted for the time being I could switch my attention to the back off the car.
 Not that the rear drums weren't powerful enough.
 But after two MOT failures in a row due to sticky and rusty rear cylinders it was time for something different.
 As the front brakes from S&S were working quiet well I went for their rear disc conversion.
-Since than I haven't had any MOT failings on the the rear brakes, so mission accomplished.
+Since then I haven't had any MOT failings on the rear brakes, so mission accomplished.
 And braking and balance have improved slightly.
-Well the Quaife ATB diff that sits in the back axle since then might take some off the credits there ...
+Well the Quaife ATB diff that sits in the back axle since then might take some off the credits there!